Back to All Posts

 Venous congestion.
 When venous outflow is obstructed, tissue becomes engorged and edematous, oxygen delivery drops, and necrosis can set in within hours.

 According to NIH StatPearls, studies report graft failure rates of 10–50% depending on wound type and patient comorbidities.
+For patients with diabetes, radiation history, or vascular disease, the risk is substantially higher.

 How HBOT Rescues Failing Grafts and Flaps

 Stimulation of angiogenesis.
 HBOT triggers VEGF release, driving new capillary formation directly into the graft bed.
-Each HBOT session followed by return to room air creates a hyperoxia-normoxia cycle that amplifies this angiogenic signal.
+Each session followed by return to room air creates a hyperoxia-normoxia cycle that amplifies this angiogenic signal.

 Reduction of reperfusion injury.
 HBOT's antioxidant effect blunts reperfusion injury and protects marginally viable tissue.